beyarkay/masters-thesis/src/03_lit_review.md

     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/03_models_glove_based}
     \caption[Models used for glove-based gesture recognition]{Classification
     models used for glove-based gesture recognition.
+The highly-cited Decision tree paper is \cite{karantonisImplementationRealTimeHuman2006}, which used
+    a waist-mounted tri-axis linear accelerometer to classify activities such as walking, sitting, standing, falling, and resting.
 NNs are any models based on Neural Networks, RNN are Recurrent Neural Networks, FFNNs are Feed-forward Neural Networks, SVMs are Support Vector Machines, KNNs are k-Nearest Neighbours, CNNs are Convolutional Neural Networks, LSTMs are Long Short-Term Memory models.}
     \label{fig:03_models_glove_based}
 \end{figure}
 <!-- prettier-ignore-end -->